EnderiteFox/Friday-night-funkin-with-Pygame/Planned updates.md

 - [X] Allowing loading multiple characters
 - [X] Now modcharts can change characters mid-game (Ex: in Sorrow, ben drown switches to alive ben at the end of the song)
 - [ ] Improving performance by using .convert_alpha() when displaying arrows using custom alpha values
+- [ ] Remove hard-coded arrow textures to use general programming (arrowTexture object)
 - [ ] Modcharts
 - [ ] Maybe notes color customisation?